mantaslv/regimate-react/README.md

 # Regimate-Web

-Regimate-Web is a web application built using ReactJS, designed to provide an easy way for users to create and manage their workouts.
+Regimate-Web is a web application built using ReactJS, designed to provide an easy way for users to create and manage their workouts and workout programmes.

 The application provides users with a simple and intuitive interface for recording their workouts and saves them in database so they can be accessed anywhere.